Theraa0/theraa.net/src/pages/books/the-sleeper-awakes.md

 title: "the sleeper awakes"
 author: "H. G. Wells"
 rating: "3.5"
-short: "Interesting insight to what people thought the future might look like a hundret years ago"
+short: "Interesting insight to what people thought the future might look like a hundred years ago"
 finished: 2024-08-10
 ---
 WARNING: SPOLIERS AHEAD